OlivierLDff/QaterialGallery/README.md

 # Qaterial Gallery

 QaterialGallery is a showcase application and contains example for the library Qaterial .
 It is still under development.
+This library is hard fork of previous library QQuickMaterialHelper.

 This project also showcase multiplatform deployment with Qt.